Tarekbouamer/Tarekbouamer.github.io/_posts/2023-11-01-neural_implicit_reprensentation.md

   <img src="/images/NIR/nir_plane.png" alt="NIR">
 </div>

 For each input point, we perform an orthographic projection onto a canonical plane, aligned with the axes of the coordinate frame, which we discretize at a resolution of H × W pixel cells.

-We aggregate features projecting onto the same pixel using average pooling, resulting in planar features with dimensionality \(H × W × d\).
+We aggregate features projecting onto the same pixel using average pooling, resulting in planar features with dimensionality $H × W × d$.

 - **Volume Encoding**: